waspar/waspar/CONTRIBUTING.md

-# Contributing to Babel Starter Kit
+# Contributing to Waspar Web Tools

 ♥ [Waspar Web Tools](https://github.com/waspar/waspar) and want to get involved?
 Thanks!
 There are plenty of ways you can help!